Venus (Marvel Comics): The Beauty Magazine

+Later adventures

 The character drifted into obscurity after her series ended, and Venus did not reappear for 20 years, when she resurfaced in Sub-Mariner #57 (Jan.
 1973).
 Venus manipulated Namor into defeating Ares, who was attempting to force her to love him.
 Venus was now a guide for young activists such as Namorita, searching for ways to promote peace, and to end modern warfare.
 At this time, she wore only a swimsuit or a revealing white gown.